rexgarland/civic-iq/data/questions.md

 President
 popular vote

-# How many people in Congress represent you (through elections)? #representation #legislative
+# How many people represent you in Congress? #representation #legislative
 - 1
 - [x] 3
 - 100
-- 435
+- 535

 Who elects the President? #representation #executive
 - the citizens, through a direct election
-- the electoral college
+- electors, each representing a state

 # Which is not a branch of the US government?
 - executive branch